Protecting your family, in our Hometown, for a LIFETIME!

 When it's time for the final inspection of your roofing project, our roofing contractor's work is thoroughly examined to ensure it meets our high standards and our client's roofing needs.
 If there is additional work to be done, we'll finish up the project ASAP.
 If our client has questions or concerns, we always address them before heading home.
 That way, our customers can rest easy at night knowing they have a reliable, well-maintained roof over their heads.

-Living in South Carolina means experiencing unpredictable weather patterns.
+Living in FULL_SC means experiencing unpredictable weather patterns.
 Bright and sunny skies can quickly turn into heavy rainfall, which can cause damage to your roof.
 That's why it's important to have a reliable roofing company to perform expert repairs when needed.

 Whether you suspect damage has been done to your roof or you want preventative maintenance, Hometown Roofing is here to handle the hard work for you.
 A thorough roof inspection is the first step in understanding your repair needs.
 Our team will then repair any damage, like weather-worn shingles or roof leaks, to ensure your family is safe and protected.